W427697/Discord-/MIGRATION.md

 #### Angular: Drop support for calling Storybook directly

-In Storybook 6.4 we have deprecated calling Storybook directly (`npm run storybook`) and removed support for it in Storybook 7.0 entirely.
+In Storybook 6.4 we have deprecated calling Storybook directly (`npm run storybook`)  for Angular.
+In Storybook 7.0, we've removed it entirely.
 Instead you have to set up the Storybook builder in your `angular.json` and execute `ng run <your-project>:storybook` to start Storybook.
 Please visit https://github.com/storybookjs/storybook/tree/next/code/frameworks/angular to set up Storybook for Angular correctly.

 #### Angular: Removed legacy renderer